Web3-API/dao/README.md

 3. Lastly, the initial token holders are long-term committed builders (see [Pre-Seed Builders](#Pre-Seed-Builders) above) who have been contributing since before the project was funded.

 **What about vesting?**
 `W3API` tokens are initially set to be non-transferable.
-The DAO can decide to change this in the future and issue new tokens to contributors through token timelocks or vesting contracts.
+The DAO can decide to change this in the future and mint tokens to contributors via timelock or vesting contracts.